-- Limits the high-risk deployment of canines -- off-leash deployments, use during searches, and other situations where there is a significant risk of a canine biting a suspect -- to cases where the suspect is either wanted for a serious felony or is wanted for a misdemeanor and is reasonably suspected to be armed; - Requires supervisory approval for all canine deployments -either a Canine Unit supervisor or a field supervisor;12 - Ensures that suspects are advised through a loud and clear announcement that a canine will be deployed, that the suspect should surrender, and that the suspect should remain still when approached by a canine; and a.
-Canine Policy and Manual
+- Limits the high-risk deployment of canines -- off-leash deployments, use during searches, and other situations where there is a significant risk of a canine biting a suspect -- to cases where the suspect is either wanted for a serious felony or is wanted for a misdemeanor and is reasonably suspected to be armed; - Requires supervisory approval for all canine deployments -- either a Canine Unit supervisor or a field supervisor;25 - Ensures that suspects are advised through a loud and clear announcement that a canine will be deployed, that the suspect should surrender, and that the suspect should remain still when approached by a canine; and - Ensures that, in all circumstances where a canine is permitted to bite or apprehend a suspect, - o The handler calls the canine off as soon as the canine can be safely released, and - o MPD ensures that any individual bitten by a canine receives immediate and appropriate medical treatment.

-12 The MOA makes clear that the approving supervisor cannot serve as the canine handler in the deployment.
-MOA at ¶ 45.
+The MOA makes clear that the approving supervisor cannot serve as the canine handler in the deployment.
+MOA at \P 45.